 Based in a converted warehouse in Falmouth, Cornwall at the southwest tip of the UK, FoAM Kernow is a non-profit organisation inhabiting the spaces between society, research, education and policy.

-We enable people to develop creative and confident relationships with science and technology, merging our experience in science, programming and design in a broad range of transdisciplinary research and education projects.
+We enable people to develop creative and confident relationships with science and technology, merging our experience in science, programming, arts and design in a broad range of transdisciplinary research and education projects.

-FoAM Kernow's work has been featured in The Economist, BBC's Click programme, The Guardian and Thinking Digital and has won the Soil Association's innovation award 2014 and the 2011 VIDA award.
+FoAM Kernow's work has been featured on BBC Radio 6 Music, The Economist, BBC's Click programme, The Guardian and Thinking Digital and has won the Soil Association's innovation award 2014 and the 2011 VIDA award.
 We publish our work in peer reviewed academic journals and have written for The Guardian and The Conversation on the rapid changes happening in research and education, and are committed to fostering a culture of free software, creative commons and open access through our work.

 Our 2017 activity report is available here.